List of lettered Brooklyn avenues: Avenue R

 Avenue R begins its western terminus at Kings Highway and East 5th Street in Gravesend.
 In Gravesend, Avenue R has a median, between East 7th Street and Coney Island Avenue.
 In Marine Park, the street has a brief concurrency along Gerritsen Avenue.
 It then continues towards its eastern terminus at Flatbush Avenue and Avenue O in Marine Park.

 Avenue R formerly had a segment further west, despite the interruption of Kings Highway at its current western end.
 That portion, from Stillwell Avenue on the west to West 3rd on the east, was renamed Highlawn Avenue at the request of an early 20th century developer.

-Avenues S & T
+Avenues S and T

-These avenues begin their western terminus at Stillwell Avenue in Gravesend and continue past McDonald Avenue, Ocean Parkway, Coney Island Ave, Kelly Park on E 14th Street & Avenue S, Ocean Avenue and Nostrand Avenue until an intersection with Stuart Street in Marine Park.
+These avenues begin their western terminus at Stillwell Avenue in Gravesend and continue past McDonald Avenue, Ocean Parkway, Coney Island Ave, Kelly Park on E 14th Street and Avenue S, Ocean Avenue and Nostrand Avenue until an intersection with Stuart Street in Marine Park.
 They get interrupted by Marine Park, and then Avenue S continues from East 32nd Street until and Avenue T continues from East 33rd Street.
 Avenue S has its eastern terminus at Avenue T in the Marine Park section near Kings Plaza Mall.
 From here, Avenue T resumes until its eastern terminus at Bergen Avenue in Bergen Beach.